How does site value affect land tax?

 Other changes may also have brought you over the land tax threshold.
 For example, you may have bought land during the year that is not exempt or land previously exempt may no longer be exempt.

-3. Do I have to pay land tax while waiting for a decision on my valuation objection?
+Do I have to pay land tax while I wait for a decision on my valuation objection?

-Yes, you do have to pay land tax while awaiting a decision on your valuation objection.
+Yes, you do have to pay land tax while waiting for a decision on your valuation objection.
 Under the Taxation Administration Act 1997 we have the power to recover tax even though an objection, review or appeal is pending.

-Yes, in certain circumstances.
+Yes, in certain circumstances you can object to the site value of land included in a reassessment.
 There are some instances where we will reassess a customer’s liability and amend the initial notice of assessment to add land to their landholdings or increase the value of land in the initial assessment.
 If you have been reassessed for additional land or an increase in a land’s valuation, the objection period in relation to the additional land or increase in land value is:

 - two months if the site value is based on a valuation made by a council,